PacktPublishing/Hands-On-Software-Architecture-with-CSharp-8/ch06/readme.txt

-1) Create a .NetCore.App library of the las dotnetcore version you have installed called WWTravelClubDB.
+1) Create a .NetCore.App library of the last dotnetcore version you have installed called WWTravelClubDB.

 2) Then add the following nuget packages: